artmg/lubuild/help/use/backup-solution.md

 	* Can back up just changed chunks in larger files
 	* that can be mounted with FUSE
 	* store to local, ssh, sftp, S3, ...
-	* front-ends include: Vorg, Vorta, Borgmatic
+	* front-ends include: Vorg, Vorta, Borgmatic, Pika (GTK),
 	* does not rely on, nor is it improved by, using filesystem journaling
 * Restic
 	* often mentioned in comparisons with borg